-Caution: Before attempting any repairs, the BarrierGate[®] must be blocked from moving to avoid injuring maintenance personnel.
+Before attempting to troubleshoot or perform any repairs on the BarrierGate® 2.0, disconnect the power supply (lockout/tagout) and ensure that the system is physically blocked from moving to avoid injuring maintenance personnel.

 The Transition and Half Skirts can be removed to gain access at the extreme ends of the gate.